acidburn0zzz/orgs-docs/INTRO.md

 ## Organizing Packages

-Creating an Organization on npm gives you an Oganization scope under which you can have your own namespace for packages.
+Creating an Organization on npm gives you an Organization scope under which you can have your own namespace for packages.
 The Organization scope is the name of the Organization as registered on npm.
-For example, if your Organization is called "the best", you would register as "the-best" and get a scope, `@the-best`.
+For example, if your organization is called "the best", you would register as "the-best" and get a scope, `@the-best`.
 From there, you could name your packages whatever you want (according to our guidelines).